 Another revolution in software product development cames in the form of “nuggets” and they are tasty as they sound.
 OK, they should be written down as NuGets but who cares.
 The truth ruins even the best metaphor.
 NuGet is a mechanism of code sharing that defines the way packets are made, managed and used.
 NuGet acts like a public host, maintaining a central repository with over 100,000 unique packets.
 The ability to compile the code easily is one of the more advanced functions of the system of managing packets.
 Most of NuGet tools manage the tree of interdependencies for the project itself, making it convenient for the developer.
 NuGet also takes into account all low-level interdependencies.
 Because of that, it’s thorough.

-Last but not least – Microsoft’s .NET has a large, solid, knowledgeable and mature community, supported by the company itself.
-When a junior comes into CSHARK, the company helps him or her to develop skills and grow alongside the project.
+Last but not least – Microsoft’s .NET has a large, solid, knowledgeable and mature .NET software developers community, supported by the company itself.
+When a junior .NET software developer comes into CSHARK, the company helps him or her to develop skills and grow alongside the project.
 In some cases, due to a workload, we can’t be available.
 That’s where the community comes in, temporary carrying the weight for us.
-We prefer self-sufficient and reliable developers, but the community and documentation are some of the greatest strengths of .NET environment.
+We prefer self-sufficient and reliable developers, but the community and documentation are some of the greatest strengths of the .NET environment.

 Product development services require knowledge and skills.
 Time is money, especially in FinTech software development and Industry 4.0.
-Rapid application development is the key.
+Rapid application development is key.
 As well as .NET, which helps through flexibility.
-Since CSHARK developers have a reliable technology stack and skills allowing for seamless coding, they are less prone to professional burnout.
+Since CSHARK's .NET developers have a reliable technology stack and skills allowing for seamless coding, they are less prone to professional burnout.
 We don’t need therapy, we have .NET!